A dataset is a (hierarchical) list of healthcare concepts, a hierachical glossary of terms.is the symbol used throughout the app.

 Represents a time, specified to the second (hh:mm:ss).
 Semantics defined by ISO 8601.
 Used for recording a real world time.

 for approximate times, e.g. the origin of an history observation which is only partially known

-Decimal number (rarely used, in most cases a decimal number is actually a quantity).
+Decimal number, rarely used because in most cases a decimal number is actually a quantity.